Revassess/revassessv2/README.md

 will all be in the same tier.

 To submit your work, push your changes to the respective branch.
-Your trainer can verify if the tier was successfully completed.
+You will recieve an email to the address you supplied in the configuration file.

 Your score is a compilation of the number of tiers completed and the total number of points accumulated.
 It is important